HimangshuPronoy/CareerVision/README.md

-# Welcome to your Lovable project
+# Welcome to your Career Vision project

 ## Project info